mingsxs/tabpage-jumper/README.md

 Just download both files(`jumper.vim` & `setting.vim`) with the directories dependency, and put the root directory(`tabpage-jumper/...`) under your own `~/.vim` folder.
 Remember don't break current directory levels when downloading it.

 #### 2. Using Vundle
-Put below line in your `.vimrc` file for getting this plugin,
+Put below line in your `~/.vimrc` file for getting this plugin,

 `Plugin 'mingsxs/tabpage-jumper'`